makerdao/community/governance/votes/templates/Executive vote - $date_MONTH_DD,_YYYY.md

 ## Executive Summary

-If this executive proposal passes, the following **changes** will occur within the Maker Protocol:
+If this executive proposal passes, the following **actions** will occur within the Maker Protocol:
 - $executive_action_description_1
 - $executive_action_description_2
 - $executive_action_description_3

-If this executive proposal passes, the following **additions** will be made to the Maker Protocol:
-- $executive_addition_1
-- $executive_addition_2
-- $executive_addition_3

-**Voting for this executive proposal will place your MKR in support of the changes and additions outlined above.**
+**Voting for this executive proposal will place your MKR in support of the actions outlined above.**

-Unless otherwise noted, the changes and additions listed above are subject to the [GSM Pause Delay](https://manual.makerdao.com/parameter-index/core/param-gsm-pause-delay).
+Unless otherwise noted, the actions listed above are subject to the [GSM Pause Delay](https://manual.makerdao.com/parameter-index/core/param-gsm-pause-delay).
 This means that if this executive proposal passes, the changes and additions listed above will only become active in the Maker Protocol after the GSM Pause Delay has expired.
-The GSM Pause Delay is currently set to **30 hours**.
+The GSM Pause Delay is currently set to [**$number hours**](https://mips.makerdao.com/mips/details/MIP113#10-1-1a).

 $OfficeHours?
 This executive proposal includes an office-hours modifier that means that it **can only be executed between 14:00 and 21:00 UTC, Monday - Friday**.